thandang/Applozic-iOS-SDK/INTEGRATION-DOC.md

 iii) Login/Register User:

+At the top of your Swift source files, use `import Applozic`.

 Convenient methods are present in ALChatManager.swift to register user with applozic.
 For simple user registration in background, you can use below method:

 ```